HelpBot Assistant

 Toggle Button

-A toggle Button allows you to change between the two states.
-The Button is active in toggled state and can be recognized through the e-active class.
-The functionality of the toggle Button is handled by click event.
-To create a toggle Button, set the isToggle property to true.
-In the following code snippet, the toggle Button text changes to play/pause based on the state of the Button with the use of click event.
+A toggle button changes between two states.
+The button is active in the toggled state and can be recognized through the e-active class.
+To create a toggle button, set the isToggle property to true.
+The following example demonstrates how the toggle button text changes between play and pause based on its state:

 import { enableRipple } from '@syncfusion/ej2-base';